 Welcome at the submission site of HARD:LINE International Film Festival.
 Here you can find all information about submissions and also all possible ways to submit here at this very site.
-In order to help you find the easiest way through this, please check the following menu:
+In order to help you finding the easiest way through this, please check the following menu:

 HARD:LINE International Film Festival aims to present the various faces of extreme cinema.

-The question as to what is meant by the term "extreme" can be understood by looking at the content of our wide selection of fantastic films.
-"Extreme" is often defined by an explicit splatter aesthetic but it can also be represented by unusual story-telling methods or an exotic visual language.
-Thus, we are currently in the process of meticulously selecting such examples that could be important in the future of the genre.
+The question as to what is meant by the term “extreme” can be understood by looking at the content of our wide selection of fantastic films.
+“Extreme” is often defined by an explicit splatter aesthetic but it can also be represented by unusual story-telling methods or an exotic visual language.
+Thus, we are meticulously selecting such examples that could be important in the future of the genre.
 We have not set any boundaries in our search and whether a film is a pearl of the independent scene, fun splatter or no-brainer, H:LIFF loves special films!

 HARD:LINE International Film Festival is no warehouse festival where the priority is to show as many films as possible but rather concentrates on presenting a few glowing examples of everything that extreme film can be.

-- Melies D'Argent Award (short films)
+– Melies D’Argent Award (Best German Short)

 – Closing Night (Out of competition)